-One of the significant feature of IBM power10 for SAP HANA is the memory control tool SPT (System Planning Tool), it can estimate amount of memory need for keep hypervisor always active or the amount of memory need for deploy the new server.
+One of the significant features of IBM Power10 for SAP HANA is the memory control tool SPT (System Planning Tool).
+It can estimate the amount of memory needed to keep hypervisor always active or the amount of memory needed to deploy the new server.

 IBM Micro-Partitioning® technology can allocate fractions of processors to an LPAR.
-An LPAR that uses fractions of processors is also known as a shared processor partition or micropartitions.
-Micropartitions run over a set of processors that is called a shared processor pool (SPP), and virtual processors are used to enable the operating system manage the fractions of processing power that are assigned to the LPAR.
+An LPAR that uses fractions of processors is also known as a shared processor partition or a micropartition.
+Micropartitions run over a set of processors that are called a shared processor pool (SPP).
+Virtual processors are used to enable the operating system to manage the fractions of processing power that are assigned to the LPAR.